-Safe Carbon Monoxide Levels
+What are Safe Carbon Monoxide Levels?

 Measured in parts per million (ppm), carbon monoxide is generally considered to be safe as long as the CO levels inside stay below 70 ppm.
 These levels ensure that indoor CO levels don’t exceed outdoor levels.
 When they exceed outdoor CO levels, that’s when problems arise.